technix/atrament.ink/docs/atrament-basics/multimedia.md

 # background: images/forest_bg.jpg
 ```

-Later in the game you can change or disable it with `#PAGE_BACKGROUND` knot tag:
+Later in the game, you can change or disable it with the `#PAGE_BACKGROUND` knot tag:

 ```c
 === story_knot1